What is Not Eating Dry Food?

 Prevention of Not Eating Dry Food

 Tongue cancer probably can not be prevented.
 However, most other causes of your dog’s avoidance of dry food can be prevented.
 To avoid dehydration becoming an issue, make sure that clean water is available to your dog at all times.
-Keep any toxins and breakable items that your dog might chew away from him to avoid nausea, tooth root abscess, and other kinds of oral injuries.
+Keep any toxins and breakable items that your dog might chew away from him to avoid nausea and other kinds of oral injuries.
 To avoid the infectious diseases that may cause nausea, be very careful in allowing your dog to socialize with other dogs, and keep his vaccinations current.
+Brush teeth regularly to minimise the risk of periodontal disease.

 Cost of Not Eating Dry Food